Necrolesian/morrowind-mod-list/list.md

 Additional changes implemented by SSS include the ability to autosave under different circumstances (entering or leaving combat, cell change, automatically after a certain amount of time has passed).
 It also causes quickload to load your most recent save of whatever type, not just a quicksave.

 I suggest grabbing the mod from Github, which might be more up to date than the version on the Nexus.
 In Github, just click the "code" button, then click "download zip."
 You'll then need to create an archive with just SSS to install in Wrye Mash.
-(We'll also be installing UI Expansion and Consistent Enchanting later, so go ahead and create installers for those mods as well.)
+(We'll also be installing UI Expansion later, so go ahead and create an installer for that mod as well.)

 There are a few changes that I suggest making in the Mod Config Menu.
 These changes are necessary if you plan to use Restrictive Saving, but I recommend them even if you don't.
 First, disable all four "create autosave" options.
 We don't want the game autosaving all the time.
 Not only is that immersion-breaking, but it would conflict with Restrictive Saving, which would cause those autosaves to fail.